 Sick Cats Tell No Lies

-This was most clearly illustrated in Dr. Frances Pottenger’s work on cats in the 1930s.2 Pottenger was an M.D. studying human nutrition, but, luckily for us, used the cat as his model animal.
-A very large group of cats, in fact, as some 900 were in his study of several years!
+This was most clearly illustrated in Dr. Frances Pottenger’s work on cats in the 1930s.2 Pottenger was an M.D. studying human nutrition, but, luckily for us, using the cat as his model animal.
+A very large group of cats, in fact, as some 900 were in his study over several years!

 He began feeding the cats what was assumed by the experts of the day to be a complete diet, consisting of cooked meat, boiled milk, and cod liver oil.
 The diet was such that all the nutrient needs of the cat should have been met.

-Well, by two generations into the experiment, this group of cats became ill in a number of ways.
+Well, two generations into the experiment, this group of cats became ill in many ways.
 They developed:

 - Coat and skin abnormalities, including allergies